remediios/hono-redis-rest-api/README.md

 Used Cloudflare workers to deploy the holojs REST API, used Upstash to get a serveless cloud redis database, vercel to deploy the front end, nextjs as the frontend micro framework

 https://hono-redis-rest-api.remedios.workers.dev

+Added a Rate Limiting Functionality and cache service to avoid server overloading